vmware-archive/modernization-cookbook-template/content/_index.md

 description = "Default Home Page"
 +++

-## Application Transformation Cookbook
+# Application Transformation Cookbook

- _**INTERNAL ONLY**_
+### _**INTERNAL ONLY**_
-{{% disclaimer %}}
+---

-## Recipes, documents & code snippets to replatform and modernize apps to Cloud Foundry.
+## Recipes to replatform and modernize apps to Cloud Foundry.

 We believe in moving Apps to PCF.
-- Plan Just Enough to Start
-- Start With “One Thing”
-- Break Big Things into Small Things
-- Automate Everything You Can
-- Build Skills by Pairing and Doing
-- Let Real Work Inform Strategy
+Plan Just Enough to Start.
+Start With “One Thing”.
+Break Big Things into Small Things.
+Automate Everything You Can.
+Build Skills by Pairing and Doing.
+Let Real Work Inform Strategy.
+A smattering of recently added recipes can be found below.

+{{% latestrecipes  %}}

 ![Cloud Native Continuum](/images/continuum.png?height=480px)
 ![Cake Of Replatforming](/images/cake.png?height=480px)
 ![This is How We Roll](/images/roll.png?height=480px)

-{{% children  %}}
+{{% children description="true"  %}}